sixseconds/BCIT_nb_iot/README.md

 There are 2 (potentially 3) npm project root folders.
 - /
-    back-end folder with express server
+    - back-end folder with express server

 - /client
-    front-end that will contain the react code and apexcharts. anyone working solely on the front-end will probably just need to write inside this folder
+    - front-end that will contain the react code and apexcharts.
+    - anyone working solely on the front-end will probably just need to write inside this folder

 - /lambda (pending)
-    will contain the lambda code
+    - will contain the lambda code

-/
+            .
-+ client
+            ├── client
-    + node_modules
-+ lambda
+            │   ├── public
+            │   └── src
-+ Deliverables
+            └── Deliverables
-+ node_modules
+                └── Documents
+                    ├── AWS
+                    ├── Azure
+                    └── Battery Savings